How to Do a Coffee Enema

 • Gloves: I bought vinyl gloves locally at Target.

 • Coffee: I buy my coffee locally at a health food store and buy organic, light roast, which contains the most palmitates that stimulate the glutathione production.
-You can also buy the Bulletproof brand or Purity brand.
+We also carry Purity coffee in our shop- there’s a light roast perfect for this job.

 • Purified water: You must brew your coffee and clean your kit with pure water.
 You can run it through a water filter, or buy distilled water.